enterprise-application-integration/eai-saentis/README.md

 # Säntis Group

 ## Introduction
-The Santis group is a grocery store that ships it's products to their customer's front door.
-Santis' customers put in their order through their smart speaker.
+The Säntis group is a grocery store that ships it's products to their customer's front door.
+Säntis' clientele put in their order through their smart speaker.
 This incoming order triggers the process of charging the customer's credit card.
 Once the order is fulfilled they receive an e-mail informing them that their package is on its way, and are provided with a tracking number so they can trace their package.

 ## Scenario
 We took the scenario suggested by the lectures and adopted it into Säntis process.
 As it was suggested, the process can be split into four main process steps: order placement, receive payment, update inventory and order shipment.